evmos/evmos/docs/validators/upgrades/overview.md

 ### Unplanned Upgrades

 Unplanned upgrades are upgrades where all the validators need to gracefully halt and shut down their nodes at exactly the same point in the process.
-This can be done by setting the `--halt-height` flag when running the `evmosd start` command.
+This can be done by setting the `--halt-height` flag when running the `evoblockd start` command.

 If there are breaking changes during an unplanned upgrade (see below), validators will need to migrate the state and genesis before restarting their nodes.